vmartinv/nek/README.md

 Introduction
 ================
 Nintendo Entertainment Kernel is a very basic kernel with only the minimun to run a NES emulator.
+This means that it can be run without any OS.
 It does not have pagging nor userspace nor any kind of protection at all.
-Only one program can be running at a time.
 Only one program can be run.
 It is embedded in the kernel, which means the program's code is compiled alongside the kernel.

 Screenshots
 ================